-Grievance Records.
-You have the right to look at and get copies of records and criteria that Blue Cross and Blue Shield has and that are relevant to your grievance.
+You have the right to look at and get copies of records and criteria that Blue Cross and Blue Shield has and that are relevant to your appeal or grievance.
 These copies will be free of charge.
-Blue Cross and Blue Shield will maintain a record of all formal grievances, including the response for each grievance review, for up to seven years.
+Blue Cross and Blue Shield will maintain a record of all formal appeals and grievances, including the response for each review, for up to seven years.

-Expedited Review for Immediate or Urgently-Needed Services.
-In place of the formal grievance review described above, you have the right to request an "expedited" review right away when your situation is for immediate or urgently-needed services.
-Blue Cross and Blue Shield will review and respond to grievances for immediate or urgently-needed services as follows.
+Expedited Review for Immediate or Urgently-Needed Services

+In place of the internal formal review as described above in this section, you have the right to request an "expedited" review right away when your situation is for immediate or urgently-needed services.
+Blue Cross and Blue Shield will respond to formal requests for a review for immediate or urgently-needed services as follows:

-- When your grievance review concerns medical care or treatment for which waiting for a response under the grievance review time frames described above would seriously jeopardize your life or health or your ability to regain maximum function as determined by Blue Cross and Blue Shield or your physician, or if your physician says that you will have severe pain that cannot be adequately managed without the care or treatment that is the subject of the grievance review, Blue Cross and Blue Shield will review your grievance and notify you of the decision within 72 hours after your request is received, or such shorter time period as required by federal law. - Blue Cross and Blue Shield's decision to deny payment for drugs or supplies may be reversed within 48 hours if your attending physician certifies to Blue Cross and Blue Shield that a denial for those drugs or supplies would create a substantial risk of serious harm to you if you were to wait for the outcome of the normal grievance process. - A grievance review requested by a member with a terminal illness will be completed by Blue Cross and Blue Shield within five working days of receiving the request.
+- When your request for a review concerns medical care or treatment for which waiting for a response under the review time frames described above would seriously jeopardize your life or health or your ability to regain maximum function as determined by Blue Cross and Blue Shield or your physician, or if your physician says that you will have severe pain that cannot be adequately managed without the care or treatment that is the subject of the review, Blue Cross and Blue Shield will review your request and notify you of the decision within 72 hours after your request is received, or such shorter time period as required by federal law. - Blue Cross and Blue Shield's decision to deny payment for drugs or supplies may be reversed within 48 hours if your attending physician certifies to Blue Cross and Blue Shield that a denial for those drugs or supplies would create a substantial risk of serious harm to you if you were to wait for the outcome of the normal formal review process. - A formal review requested by a member with a terminal illness will be completed by Blue Cross and Blue Shield within five working days of receiving the request.
 In this case, if the expedited review results in a denial for drugs or supplies, Blue Cross and Blue Shield will send a letter to the member within five working days.
-This letter will include: information related to the details of your grievance; the reasons that Blue Cross and Blue Shield has denied the request and the applicable terms of your coverage; the specific medical and scientific reasons for which Blue Cross and Blue Shield has denied the request; any alternative treatment or health care services and supplies that would be covered; Blue Cross and Blue Shield clinical guidelines that apply and were used and any review criteria; and how to request a hearing.
+This letter will include: information related to the details of the request for a review; the reasons that Blue Cross and Blue Shield has denied the request and the applicable terms of your coverage in this prescription drug plan; the specific medical and scientific reasons for which Blue Cross and Blue Shield has denied the request; any alternative treatment or health care services and supplies that would be covered; Blue Cross and Blue Shield clinical guidelines that apply and were used and any review criteria; and how to request a hearing.
 When the member requests a hearing, the hearing will be held within ten days.
 (Or, it will be held within five working days if the attending physician determines after consultation with Blue Cross and Blue Shield's Medical Director and based on standard medical practice that the effectiveness of the drug or supply would be materially reduced if it were not furnished at the earliest possible date.)
 You and/or your authorized representative(s) may attend this hearing.